SPT-Mod-Dev/SPT-Mod-Dev/README.md

 ### Admirals
  - Updated traits to be in line with vanilla

+### Germany
+ - Now can select which Quisling path Norway will choose
+ - Fix the Norrland resource decision when Quisling's Coup fires

 ### Soviets
  - Winter War war goal now doesn't expire
  - 'Ideological Loyalty' division recovery rate 20% -> 10%